claeusdev/claeusdev.github.io/_posts/2025-09-11-vector-projection.markdown

 While there are many techniques, one of the most popular is **Principal Component Analysis (PCA)** [2].

-PCA works by finding new, orthogonal (perpendicular) axes in your data that capture the maximum amount of variance.
+PCA works by finding new, orthogonal (perpendicular) axes in your data that capture the maximum amount of variance (how data points are spread from the average).
 These new axes are called "principal components."

 * The **first principal component** points in the direction where the data spreads out the most.
 * The **second principal component** is perpendicular to the first and captures the next largest amount of variance, and so on.